On conditional distortion risk measures under uncertainty: Main results

 The normalization can be interpreted as follows.
 For a degenerate random loss $X =1$, its capital requirement should reasonably be $1$.
 While in the context of insurance, the normalization is also known as the so-called \textsl{no unjustified risk loading,} for example, see Wang et al. (1997).

-A normalized risk measure is translation invariant (also known as cash invariant), if it is positively homogeneous and comonotonically additive.
+Next, we introduce the definitions of conditional distortion risk measures (CDRMs) under fixed state and random environment.